How to Make Cube Steak Tender

 One of the most popular ways to cook cube steak right is in the skillet over medium-high heat.
 All you need to do to get great results is to follow this simple recipe:

-- After that, you need to get your large skillet ready by heating a tablespoon of olive oil.
-Once it is hot, place the cube steaks in the pan.
+• After, prepare your large skillet by heating a tablespoon of olive oil.
+Once it’s hot, place the meat in the pan.

-- Make sure that you do not crowd the cube steaks in the skillet.
-If you do not give each enough room, you will be more likely to overcook it and make it tough.
+• Make sure you don’t crowd the skillet.
+If you don’t give each piece of meat enough room, you’ll be more likely to overcook it and make it tough.

-- Cook each steak for two or three minutes on each side at medium-high heat, making the total time anywhere between 4 to six minutes.
+• Cook for 2 or 3 minutes on each side at medium-high heat, totaling 4 to 6 minutes.

-- Check that the internal temperature has reached 145 degrees Fahrenheit to be sure that it has been thoroughly cooked.
+• Check that the internal temperature has reached 145 degrees Fahrenheit to ensure it’s thoroughly cooked.

-- Once you have done that, your steak is good to go.
+• Once you’ve done that, your steak is good to go.

-- Consider serving it with some hearty vegetables to round out your simple cube steak meal.
+• Consider serving it with hearty vegetables to round out your meal.

 Making Chicken Fried Steak